In My Head (Ariana Grande song): Critical reception

 Mallorie List of Complex ranked "In My Head" at number 22 on her list of the Best Ariana Grande songs, commenting it was a "real testament to Grande's dedication to a fresh start, as it falls right in line with the new sound she introduced with her first singles from Thank U, Next.
 Cosmopolitans Hannah Chambers felt "In My Head", was similar to "Bad Idea" and "Fake Smile", as "moody bops", since they were "emotional" but sounded "fun".
 The Guardians Michael Cragg said that both "Ghostin" and "In My Head" were the album's "emotional centrepiece" and a "double whammy" for Davidson.
 Craig Jenkins of Vulture wrote the track's themes were "sign of growth" from Grande, since she criticizes herself as well as her romantic partner.
 Similarly, Daniel Welsh of HuffPost considered it one of the most personal tracks from the record and compared its theme with Katy Perry's "Wide Awake".
 He also said the line "My imagination's too creative, they see demon, I see angel" was a standout lyric.
 Alani Vargas of Bustle considered it one of the best songs from Thank U, Next, while Billboards Richard S. He called it "one of the album's moodiest, most underrated cuts".

 Raúl Guillén of the Spanish website Jenesaispop deemed it a somber, powerful and defiant track.
 He added that it complemented "Ghostin", as both had the toughest and most sincere lyrics, not only from Thank U, Next, but from the singer's discography.
-Idolator's Mike Nied described it as "hazy" and called it a "sequel" to "Imagine", the opening track of the record, adding that Grande's confessions were relatable and powerful.
 Mathew Rodríguez of Out noted the track had some of the album's "shadiest lyrics" and "busiest production"; however, he also said it was "noisy" at times.
 Writing for The Atlantic, Spencer Kornhaber said the song did not have a memorable hook, while Carmen Chan and Nicole Almeida of Atwood Magazine felt the spoken intro was unnecessary.